florianeinfalt/nukeuuid/README.rst

 .. image:: https://readthedocs.org/projects/nukeuuid/badge/?version=latest
     :target: https://readthedocs.org/projects/nukeuuid/?badge=latest

-``nukeuuid`` is a unique identifier library for Nuke.
+A unique identifier library for Nuke.
 UUIDs are stored on nodes and therefore persist Nuke sessions.
 UUIDs can be used to track nodes throughout the compositing process.

 `Full Documentation`_